SAP Negotiations

 Also, be cautious: SAP might agree to a โ€œterminate for convenienceโ€ mid-term, but often with hefty penalties (like paying a high percentage of remaining fees)โ€”thatโ€™s not true flexibility.
 Donโ€™t accept token gestures; push for the meaningful ability to adjust to actual usage.

 This kind of language (if you can get it) is gold.
-At a minimum, negotiate that you can decrease quantities at renewal time.
+At a minimum, negotiate the option to decrease quantities at renewal time.
 If SAP argues your discounted pricing was based on volume, counter that flexibility is part of the partnership.

 You might trade a slightly longer term or a small price concession for this flexibilityโ€”it can be worth it.
 Document any agreed-upon process: who you notify, by when, and how pricing will be adjusted if you exercise the option.